suncoast-devs/handbook/lessons/misc-quick-reference/html-elements.md

 [semantic](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) meaning.
 These
 [semantic elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantic_elements)
-allow us to convey meaning to search engines, screen readers, and to our fellow developers.
-When possible use the best semantic element to represent the _idea_ of the enclosed content.
+allow us to convey meaning to search engines, screen readers, and our fellow developers.
+When possible, use the best semantic element to represent the _idea_ of the enclosed content.

 ---